barryclark/jekyll-now/_posts/2017-11-02-application-insight-alerts-dont-want-use-cases-especially-exception-rate-metric.md

 <img class="alignnone size-full wp-image-277" src="/wp-content/uploads/2017/11/2017-11-02-11_38_34-Metrics-Explorer-Microsoft-Azure.png" alt="" width="549" height="124" srcset="/wp-content/uploads/2017/11/2017-11-02-11_38_34-Metrics-Explorer-Microsoft-Azure.png 549w, /wp-content/uploads/2017/11/2017-11-02-11_38_34-Metrics-Explorer-Microsoft-Azure-300x68.png 300w" sizes="(max-width: 549px) 100vw, 549px" />

-_Exception rate_Â is a system performance counter.
+_Exception rate_ is a system performance counter.
 The CLR counts all the handled and unhandled exceptions that are thrown, and divides the total in a sampling interval by the length of the interval.
 The Application Insights SDK collects this result and sends it to the portal.

 From my point of view this do not make sense,